 Consideration campaigns are designed to get people to think more about your product, service, or brand and seek more information.
 They are “let’s get lunch” campaigns, where you’ve already established something generally positive about your business, and you’re now encouraging people to dive a little deeper.
 In specific, you are trying to drive traffic to your website, so they can engage and learn more.
 Ad design implications: Messaging for consideration campaigns should be informative and product-focused, highlighting unique selling points or competitor comparisons.
 They should contain compelling calls to action (CTAs) that encourage people to click-through to your website.
 Targeting: Consideration campaigns will benefit from good audience targeting, especially if you have identified audiences who seem more likely to respond positively through a prior campaign.
 Evaluation: Since the goal is to get people to visit your website, you are interested in high numbers of clicks.
 Click-Thru-Rate or CTR (just the percentage of people who visited your site after the ad was shown to them).

 Conversion campaigns are designed to capture people who are ready to buy or take some action, and get them to do so with specific or compelling reasons.
 They are “please give me a call” campaigns, when you want them to take action, like come into the store, sign up, or make a purchase.
 People are most likely to take action when they feel a product or service is specific to them, and/or when there is a compelling reason to act now, so you want your messaging to reflect that.
 Ad design implications: Messaging for conversion campaigns should highlight specific product or service benefits, designed to speak to specific audiences.
 Personal appeal or messaging is the name of the game, including custom messaging for new vs. returning customers.
 Promotional messages and pricing, or conveying a reason to act immediately are also impactful.
 Strong and specific calls to action are important (register, download, buy now).
 Targeting: Very targeted, with different ads expected to appeal to and be targeted to different audiences.
+While all campaigns benefit from a retargeting component (that is, tracking people who have visited your site and sending ads to those people), retargeting is especially important for conversion campaigns, as additional ads help remind people of your brand and increase the likelihood that they return to convert.
 Evaluation: Click-thru-rate (CTR) is valuable here.
 Setting up a conversion tag (also called a conversion pixel) is very valuable, as it allows you to see whether people (and which people) actually took the action you wanted on your site.
 Linking this tag (invisible tag embedded in your ad) with, let’s say, the “purchase” or “register” button on your site, allows you to know whether that specific ad compelled action.
 We’ll be happy to give you instructions on how to embed your own conversion tag on your website.